-8. Rivani Frizzante Moscato, $23.50.
-Frizzante Moscato-style white is known to awaken your palate with a fresh and vibrant taste that takes off from the lightly floral flavours of Glera.
+8. Brown Brothers Moscato.
+This Moscato-style white is known to awaken your palate with a fresh and vibrant taste that has a hint of floral.
 The bottle’s elegant design does justice to its rich provenance in Italy.
 With gold, black, and white, this bottle has a label that uses foil and die-cutting highlighted by a golden seal.
 As a final flourish, the bottle cap is also wrapped in golden foil—a fitting seal for a choice wine that does not break the bank.

 9. Lindeman’s Cawarra Merlot, $24.90.
 A medium-bodied red that features the rich taste of Australia’s ripe black cherries, Lindemann’s Cawarra Merlot has a rounded flavour profile that appeals to even the most finicky drinkers.
 The bottle whose label features a fine line-drawing of a homestead in a bucolic village (probably that of founder Henry Lindemann) is both elegant and lively.
 What’s entirely appealing about this packaging is its understated design that is further enhanced by lettering that’s set in gold lacquered typeface.
 Get it from the Giant online store.